e-lopezc/e-lopezc.github.io/_pages/about.md

 title: "About"
 ---

 Hi there!
-I'm Elias, a Venezuelan-born software engineer who's called Dublin, Ireland home for the past 13 years.
+I'm Elias, a Venezuelan-born software engineer who's called Dublin (Ireland), home for the past 13 years.
 With over 17+ years in tech, my journey has been quite the adventure!

 I've evolved from a decade as a Technical Support Engineer, working across telecommunications, cybersecurity, and financial risk assessment.
 This diverse background gave me a unique perspective—from troubleshooting bare-metal Linux installations to software deploying virtual machines at scale, and now working with containerized applications in orchestrated clusters in a full SaaS environment.